Royal Anglian Regiment: Iraq

 In 2005, 1st Battalion undertook a tour in Iraq as part of Operation Telic 6 where the battle group was responsible for the Basra Rural South area of operations.
 C (Essex) Company was detached to act as a Brigade Operations Company and was involved in several high-profile arrest operations.

 In Spring 2006, 2nd Battalion deployed to Iraq as part of Op Telic 8 and formed Basra City South Battlegroup.
 C (Northamptonshire) company was detached to operate as part of Force Reserve and was involved in many high-profile arrest and strike operations.
 During the tour the regiment mourned the loss of two soldiers; on 13 May 2006 Privates Joseva Lewaicei and Adam Morris died as a result of injuries sustained from a roadside bomb attack in Basra.
 A third soldier was badly injured.

 Cyprus

 In autumn 2017 the 2nd Battalion Royal Anglian Regiment deployed to Cyprus, assuming the role of Regional Standby Battalion and was held at very high readiness to deploy anywhere in the world.
-It returned to Kendrew Barracks in August 2019.
+In August 2019 it returned to Kendrew Barracks in Rutland.

 In summer 2021 the 1st Battalion deployed to Cyprus and, as with the 2nd Battalion in the years before, assumed the role of Regional Standby Battalion to be ready to deploy anywhere in the world.
-Elements of the battalion were deployed at short notice on Operation PITTING, helping to recover British nationals and Afghan refugees following the fall of Kabul to the Taliban.
+Elements of the battalion were deployed at short notice on Operation Pitting, helping to recover British nationals and Afghan refugees following the fall of Kabul to the Taliban.